MatthieuStigler/degree_flexibility_covid/README.md

 ## How to run this in R: packages

+This folder uses the Rstudio R-project system.
+This allows all file paths to be expressed relatively to where the file `degree_flexibility_covid.Rproj` is located.
+Users should open the `degree_flexibility_covid.Rproj` in Rstudio.
+Alternatively, they should set the working directory to where `degree_flexibility_covid.Rproj` is located.

 This project was configured with `renv`, although it is deactivated by default within this project.
 To activate it, and hence get the same package versions as used here, run:

 ```